niklases/PyPEF/README.md

 plmc -o ANEH_72.6.params -le 72.6 -m 100 -g -f WT_ANEH ANEH_jhmmer.a2m
 ```

 Done!
-The output `.params` file can be used for encoding sequences with the DCA-based encoding technique by providing it to PyPEF; e.g.:
+The output `.params` file can be used for encoding sequences with the DCA-based encoding technique (`-e dca`) by providing it to PyPEF; e.g.:
 ```
 pypef -e dca -l LS.fasta -t TS.fasta --regressor pls --params ANEH_72.6.params
 ```